By Dr. Alex Shigo

 This statement deserves repeating and repeating.
 The delicate "threads" that hold these powerful associations together need to be recognized and respected.
 Trees in cities grow only so long as these "threads" remain connected.

-Many of life's essentials for the bottom associates come from the top of the tree.
+of the tree.
 And, the top works only because the bottom works.
-Energy is required to move things, and elements and water are required to build things.
+Energy is

 When trees are over-pruned, the top will be injured first.
 When it is injured, it will not serve the energy requirements of the bottom.
 Soon root diseases start and are blamed for the decline or death of the tree.
 Where over-pruning is common. so are root diseases.